Sparkasse Leipzig: Organizational structure

-The savings bank opened in 1826 not far from the present-day headquarters premises at Löhrs Carré.
-Influential citizens of the city had suggested the establishment of an institution, which should allow the interest-bearing and secure investment of funds.

 Social commitment

 As a public institution, the Sparkasse Leipzig is committed to its business area.
 In addition to the foundation (Stiftung) it has a Savings Bank Museum and a Kunsthalle, granted an insight into its collection of works of the New Leipzig School.
 In addition, the bank acts as a partner of associations and institutions, thus demonstrating its support for the common good.

 The Sparkasse Leipzig Foundation

 Media Foundation of Sparkasse Leipzig

 The main purpose of the Media Foundation is to promote the education and training of young people in the field of media.
 These include the awarding of merit scholarships, for example in the context of the Leipzig Media Prize, targeted project funding and the organization of events on political education, about to commemorate the fall of 1989 in Leipzig.

 Cultural and Environmental Foundation of Sparkasse Leipzig Leipziger Land

 To mark its 175th anniversary in 2001, the Sparkasse Leipzig decided to create the Cultural and Environmental Foundation Leipziger Land.
 The work of the Foundation was presented in October 2001 in a ceremony to the public.
 The Foundation deals with the history of the former district of Leipziger Land, nature conservation and landscape conservation, environmental protection and the training of young people from this region.
 The promotion of cultural interests of the literature on performing and visual arts to heritage conservation are also among the tasks of the Foundation.